Sovereign-Labs/sovereign-sdk/specs/interfaces/da.md

 No chain has infinite capacity.
 So, in order to ensure robust operation, chains need to ensure that transactions can be prioritized.
-Since transactions on the rollup create useful economic activity, we assume that, over time, honest sequencers including "real" transactions should be able to generate revenue.
+Since transactions on the rollup create useful economic activity, we assume that, over time, honest sequencers, including "real" transactions, should be able to generate revenue.
 They can use this revenue to bid for blockspace on the L1.
 By contrast, dishonest sequencers sending only "spam" transactions do not generate revenue.
 For DOS resistance, it's vital that these dishonest sequencers not be able to "crowd out" honest sequencers permanently.
 So, sending transactions on the L1 must be costly.
 In addition, the fee paid on the L1 should be